Evan-Hock/pipelines/README.md

     (reduce #(+ (* 2 %1) %2) 0))
 ```

-mean the same thing: the previous form is threaded as the last argument in the following form.
+mean the same thing: each previous form is threaded as the last argument in the following form.

 The `|>` pipeline operator adds two new features for specifying where arguments go in pipelines.